robertesler/cordova-pd/README.md

 ## Instructions for Android

 The Android version is now stable.
-It currently comes with an Android Servie that allows the application to run audio in the background with a customizable lock screen notification.
+It currently comes with an Android Service that allows the application to run audio in the background with a customizable lock screen notification.

 After adding the platform and plugin: